ml-energy/zeus/examples/research_reproducibility/zeus_nsdi23/README.md

 # Running Zeus in a Trace-Driven Fashion

-While the existence of recurring jobs in production GPU clusters is clear, it is not always easy to run 50 DNN training jobs in a sequential manner to evaluate energy optimization methods.
+While the existence of recurring jobs in production GPU clusters is clear, it is not really easy to run 50 DNN training jobs sequentially to evaluate energy optimization methods.
 Thus, Zeus provides a trace-driven simulator that allows users to plug in their own customized batch size optimizer and power limit optimizers and observe gains.

 We provide two types of traces.

 1. Train trace: We trained six different (model, dataset) pairs with many different batch sizes.
 And we repeated training at least four times for each triplet with different random seeds.
 Thus, when we would like to know the result of training a model on a dataset with a certain batch size, we can sample a *training path* from this trace.
-2. Power trace: We profiled the the duration of one epoch and average power consumption for six (model, dataset) pairs with many different (batch size, power limit) configurations.
+2. Power trace: We profiled the duration of one epoch and average power consumption for six (model, dataset) pairs with many different (batch size, power limit) configurations.
 These results not stochastic, and can be fetched from the trace to construct TTA (time to accuracy) and ETA (energy to accuracy) values.

 Refer to the [`trace`](../../trace/) directory for more information about the traces we provide.